Tonghak

+Flag of the Donghak Peasant Rebellion.
+The text reads 斥倭洋倡義 (척왜양창의, Let us wage a revolution against the Japanese and Westerners).

-Donghak was an academic movement in Korean Neo-Confucianism founded in 1860 by Choe Je-u.
-The Donghak movement arose as a reaction to seohak (lit. '"Western learning"'), and called for a return to the "Way of Heaven".
-While Donghak originated as a reform movement and revival of Confucian teachings, it gradually evolved into a religion known today as Cheondoism in Korea under the third patriarch Son Byong-hi.
+Tonghak was an academic movement in Korean Neo-Confucianism founded in 1860 by Ch'oe Cheu.
+The Tonghak movement arose as a reaction to seohak (lit. '"Western learning"'), and called for a return to the "Way of Heaven".
+While Tonghak originated as a reform movement and revival of Confucian teachings, it gradually evolved into a religion known today as Cheondoism in Korea under the third patriarch Son Byong-hi.

 History

 Joseon, which patronized Neo-Confucianism as the state ideology, saw an increasing polarization between orthodox Confucian scholars and efforts by other Confucian scholars to revive social ethics and reform society.
-The increasing presence and pressure from the West created a greater sense of urgency among reformers, and thus Choe Je-u first penned his treatise, Comprehensive Book of Eastern Learning, or Dongkyeong Daejeon.
+The increasing presence and pressure from the West created a greater sense of urgency among reformers, and thus Ch'oe Cheu first penned his treatise, Comprehensive Book of Eastern Learning, or Dongkyeong Daejeon.
 This treatise marked the first use of the term "Eastern Learning" and called for a rejection of God (in the Christian sense), and other aspects of Christian theology.

 Choe was alarmed by the intrusion of Christianity (Cheonjugyo; Catholicism), and the Anglo-French occupation of Beijing.
 He believed that the best way to counter foreign influence in Korea was to introduce democracy, establish human rights and create a paradise on Earth independent of foreign interference.

-He started a peasant rebellion by converting them to Donghak and, along with other anti-government civic activists, took over parts of southern Korea from 1862 to 1864 until Choe was executed.
+He started a peasant rebellion by converting them to Tonghak and, along with other anti-government civic activists, took over parts of southern Korea from 1862 to 1864 until Choe was executed.

 The movement was continued by Choe Si-hyeong (1829–1898), who systematized its doctrine.
 He too was executed.

-In 1898, following the execution of Choe Si-hyeong, the leader of Donghak, Son Byong-hi, sought political asylum in nearby Japan.
+In 1898, following the execution of Choe Si-hyeong, the leader of Tonghak, Son Byong-hi, sought political asylum in nearby Japan.
 After the Russo-Japanese War in 1904, he returned to Korea and established the Chinbohoe ("progressive society"), a new cultural and reformist movement designed to reverse the declining fortunes of the nation and to create a new society.
-Through Donghak he conducted a nationwide movement that aimed at social improvement through the renovation of old customs and ways of life.
-Hundreds of thousands of members of Donghak cut their long hair short and initiated the wearing of simple, modest clothing.
-Non-violent demonstrations for social improvement organized by members of Donghak took place throughout 1904.
+Through Tonghak he conducted a nationwide movement that aimed at social improvement through the renovation of old customs and ways of life.
+Hundreds of thousands of members of Tonghak cut their long hair short and initiated the wearing of simple, modest clothing.
+Non-violent demonstrations for social improvement organized by members of Tonghak took place throughout 1904.

-Under the third patriarch of the Donghak movement, Son Byeong-hui, the movement became a religion called Cheondogyo, or Cheondoism, which is followed today in both North and South Korea.
+Under the third patriarch of the Tonghak movement, Son Byeong-hui, the movement became a religion called Cheondogyo, or Cheondoism, which is followed today in both North and South Korea.